Can AI revolutionise how you perform track testing?

 Why ask this question?
-Simple - because vehicle track testing is expensive, and demand is growing.
+Simple.
+Vehicle track testing is expensive, and demand is growing.
 If an automotive OEM could reduce the need for a vehicle to circulate a test track by 20%, that would get management excited.

 The addiction to track testing comes from a thirst for the “real-life” test data it provides.
 It supports everything from the development and prototyping of new vehicles, to endurance testing, to performing a comparison with competitor vehicles.